yunho-c/yunho-c/README.md

 ### 🤔 I’m looking for help with

 - Simplifying the process of porting ML models to web/mobile environments
+- Studying Apache TVM, compilers, and high-performance computing
+- How to be less perfectionistic (& risk-averse) and more efficient

 ### 📫 Let's talk!